Wind farm

 The Gansu Wind Farm in China is the largest wind farm in the world, with a target capacity of 20,000 MW by 2020.

 A wind farm, also called a wind park or wind power plant, is a group of wind turbines in the same location used to produce electricity.
 Wind farms vary in size from a small number of turbines to several hundred wind turbines covering an extensive area.
-Wind farms can be either onshore or offshore.
+Wind farms may be either onshore or offshore.

 Many of the largest operational onshore wind farms are located in China, India, and the United States.
-For example, the largest wind farm in the world, Gansu Wind Farm in China had a capacity of over 6,000 MW by 2012, with a goal of 20,000 MW by 2020.
+For example, the largest wind farm in the world, Gansu Wind Farm in China had a capacity of more than 6,000 MW by 2012, with a goal of 20,000 MW by 2020.
 As of December 2020, the 1218 MW Hornsea Wind Farm in the UK is the largest offshore wind farm in the world.
 Individual wind turbine designs continue to increase in power, resulting in fewer turbines being needed for the same total output.

-Because they require no fuel, wind farms have less impact on the environment than many other forms of power generation and are often referred to as a good source of green energy.
-Wind farms have, however, been criticised for their visual impact and impact on the landscape.
-Typically they need to be spread over more land than other power stations and need to be built in wild and rural areas, which can lead to "industrialization of the countryside", habitat loss, and a drop in tourism.
+Because they require no fuel, wind farms have less of an effect on the environment than many other forms of power generation and are often referred to as a good source of green energy.
+Wind farms have, however, been criticised for their visual and landscape effects.
+Typically they need to be spread over more land than other power stations and need to be built in wild and rural areas, which may lead to "industrialization of the countryside", habitat loss, and a drop in tourism.
 Some critics claim that wind farms have adverse health effects, but most researchers consider these claims to be pseudoscience (see wind turbine syndrome).
-Wind farms can interfere with radar, although in most cases, according to the US Department of Energy, "siting and other mitigations have resolved conflicts and allowed wind projects to co-exist effectively with radar".
+Wind farms can interfere with radar, although in most cases, according to the U.S. Department of Energy, "siting and other mitigations have resolved conflicts and allowed wind projects to co-exist effectively with radar".